Aller au contenu principal

 Styling

-• Follow existing design patterns
+• Design Patterns: Follow existing component patterns and shadcn/ui conventions

 Mobile Responsiveness